Anton-Pronkin/pattern-navigator/README.md

 **Result**: you will be navigated to the item of the system that was matched with the pattern.

-## Possible features
+## Features
-- Add/Update/Delete identifier patterns and related URLs.
+- Add/Update/Delete patterns and related URLs.
-- Associate menu item text for different tools.
 - Multiple menu items if the text of element or selected text contains several identifiers.
-- Additional features for systems that do not support navigation to items by identifier.
+- Import/Export configurations.

 ## How to
 ### Watch files to rebuild the extension if any file has been changed